rjrobinson/rjrobinson/README.md

 ## About Me

-I'm a **Staff Software Engineer** passionate about building impactful solutions.
-My current stack includes **Rails** and **React with TypeScript**, and I also enjoy working with **Python, Java, and Go**.
-Beyond code, I volunteer as an EMT and Firefighter.
-Mostimportantly, I am about to be a father to a beautiful baby girl.
-Im a devoted husband.
-And I am a lover of animals, especially my little Belle!
+I'm a **Staff Software Engineer** who thrives on building real-world, impactful solutions.
+I work primarily with **Rails** and **React (TypeScript)**, and I'm equally comfortable in **Python, Java, and Go**.
+Whether it's backend architecture or frontend UX, I love turning complex problems into clean, maintainable code.

+Outside of tech, I serve my community as a volunteer **EMT and Firefighter**, and most importantly — I'm a proud **father** and devoted **husband**.
+I also happen to be an animal lover, especially when it comes to my sidekick, Belle 🐾.

+Right now, I’m pursuing my **Master’s in Software Engineering with a focus in AI Engineering** at **WGU**, sharpening my skills to lead in the future of intelligent systems.

 - 🌍 Based in **New York / New Jersey**
 - ✉️ [robertj.robinson@gmail.com](mailto:robertj.robinson@gmail.com)
-- 🧠 Pursuing my Master’s at **Georgia Tech**
+- 🎓 Earning my MSSE in **AI Engineering** at **WGU**
 ---

 ## GitHub Stats